Lina Bo Bardi Wins Special Golden Lion for Lifetime Achievement in Memoriam

 Meanwhile, the Instituto Bardi based in São Paulo, Brazil, stated:

-We hope that the 2021 edition of La Biennale – rather than inflate her popularity as an architectural icon - will help to even better contextualize and communicate the depth of Lina Bo Bardi’s critical view of the world: always caring for the least culturally represented, consistently aware of the importance of diversity in art and architecture, and committed to a multidisciplinary approach to architecture bringing together people from all walks of life.
+We hope that the 2021 edition of La Biennale —rather than inflate her popularity as an architectural icon— will help to even better contextualize and communicate the depth of Lina Bo Bardi’s critical view of the world: always caring for the least culturally represented, consistently aware of the importance of diversity in art and architecture, and committed to a multidisciplinary approach to architecture bringing together people from all walks of life.
 The 2021 Special Golden Lion resounds with the impact of the architect’s own words: Lina Bo Bardi’s life and oeuvre are not of the past, but still very much of the present.
 In fact, they seem more relevant today than ever before as markers of both architectural and human heritage.

 The Special Golden Lion for Lifetime Achievement is a recognition approved by the Board of Directors of La Biennale di Venezia upon the recommendation of the Biennale Architettura.
 Nevertheless, in memoriam awarded architects are an exception.
 Before Bo Bardi, Japanese architect Kazuo Shinohara was laureated as Special Golden Lion for Lifetime Achievement in 2010, upon recommendation by Kazuyo Sejima, curator of the Biennale Architettura that year.